/Teaching/Mobile Security/Assignments

 • Install resigned APK and proceed

-• Is there any hard-coded secret in the app (i.e. Authorisation tokens, …)
+• Are there any hard-coded secret in the app (i.e. Authorisation tokens, …)?

 • Any other interesting find in the communication?

-Important: Upload your results (ZIP file including PDF report and supplementary data) until 17.04.2023 at 23:59 by sending an email to mobilesec@iaik.tugraz.at.
-If your ZIP file exceeds allowed attachment sizes, upload it here, and reference the uploaded file in your email.
+Important: Submit your report until 19.04.2024 at 23:59 by sending an email to mobilesec@iaik.tugraz.at.
+Include your name and matriculum number in the email.

 Resources